Sometimes You Should Be Late

 Are you driven by the desire to achieve, to connect, to breathe — or something else?

+We believe that choice matters more than pace: learning when to move efficiently, when to linger, and how to stop letting default beliefs about time run our lives.
 Slow Mindfulness isn't about retreating from life.
 It’s about coming into full relationship with it, goofy dogs and all.

 Join the Conversation